jameshodgson72/Credit-Card-Fraud/README.md

 ## Project aims

 The aim of this project was to build a predictor for credit card fraud, utilising the details of an individual transaction, along with the card and card-holder's specifics.
-The predictor should therefore predict whether an individual transaction is fradulent (or not).
+The predictor should therefore predict whether an individual transaction is fraudulent (or not).

 The secondary aim of the project was to use Exploratory Data Analysis to gain insights into the kinds of transactions, credit cards, or users which are more prone to fraud.

 ## Success measures

 Primarily I wanted to be able to assess the effectiveness of my classifier.
 I therefore used typical classifier metrics, such as precision and recall, to compare results.
-AUROC (area-under the receiver-operatoring characteristic graph) was also a useful measure and one which some models could be trained to maximise.
+AUROC (area-under the receiver-operating characteristic graph) was also a useful measure and one which some models could be trained to maximise.

 Additionally I wanted to look at the performance of the classifier from a business-suitability perspective, i.e.:-
 - what proportion of the fraud cases in the data set did the classifier detect?
 (This is actually equivalent to recall).